ncssm/dssi25/staff.md

 ---
 layout: page
 title: Staff
-description: A listing of all the course staff members.
+description: A listing of all the people involved this week.
 ---

-# Staff
+# Workshop Staff

-Staff information is stored in the `_staffers` directory and rendered according to the layout file, `_layouts/staffer.html`.
+A big thanks to all the folks who worked to make this week possible!

 ## Instructors